Skip to content

 You bought your first Bitcoin on a KYC exchange — passport scanned, selfie uploaded, address confirmed.
 It felt like progress.
 Then you withdrew it to your own wallet and exhaled, thinking you’d finally stepped off the grid.
 You hadn’t.
 Every coin you withdrew carries a permanent, public receipt that ties your verified name to an address anyone can watch forever.
 The exchange knows.
 The chain remembers.
 And the analysts who buy that data are already mapping where your money goes next.

 The short version: Bitcoin is a public ledger, not a private one — every transaction is permanently linked and traceable, and KYC exchanges connect those transactions to your legal identity.
 CoinJoin is a protocol that fixes this by combining inputs from many unrelated users into one transaction with identical outputs, so no observer can prove which output is yours.
-Whirlpool was the best-known implementation, built by Samourai Wallet — but its servers were seized by the US government in April 2024, so it is no longer a live service.
+Whirlpool was the best-known implementation, built by Samourai Wallet — but its servers and domain were seized by US authorities in April 2024 (DOJ, SDNY), and its two co-founders later pleaded guilty and were sentenced to five and four years in prison in November 2025 (DOJ, SDNY).
+It is no longer a live service.
 The underlying CoinJoin logic still works and survives in other tools.
 The durable skill is understanding the mechanism, practising disciplined coin control, and never re-merging a private coin with a tagged one.

 Why is Bitcoin transparency a vulnerability, not a feature?